alepane21/php-google-spreadsheet-client/README.md

 # Introduction

 This library provides a simple interface to the Google Spreadsheet API.
+It's a fork of https://github.com/alepane21/php-google-spreadsheet-client changed to be compatible with PHP 5.2.1+.

 There are a couple of important things to note.